digidem/digital-democracy.org/_jobs/2022-senior_backend_dev.md

 ## Important traits for this role

 - **Leadership &amp; vision**.
 You will take ownership of the backend stack for Mapeo and ensure that it meets the long-term needs of Mapeo users.
-- **Peer-to-peer**.
-You have an understanding of peer-to-peer data structures and networking, and have ideally worked on p2p projects in the past.
 - **Tooling knowledge**.
 Node.js; modular code; Typescript; Git; document databases (NoSQL) — you are comfortable and proficient working with these.
 - **Values-based**.
 You share our belief in building tools that prioritize the autonomy of our partners, and challenge legacies of colonialism and extraction.
 - **Rigorous at testing**.
 You can write thorough automated tests that cover usage of the code in a real environment.